sguo1123/DiscordClassAssistant/README.md

-# MathFansJuggler
+# DiscordClassAssistant

-MathFanJuggler is a Python based Discord Bot to help with streaming/lecturing during COVID-19
+DiscordClassAssistant is a Python based Discord Bot to help with streaming/lecturing during COVID-19

 ## Installation
 #### Create a server